 We all know that God doesn’t literally and physically walk in the garden in the heat of the day.
 We also know that snakes don’t speak in Hebrew or any other human language and that land doesn’t “vomit” out those who live on it if they fail to care for the vulnerable in society.
 It doesn’t act as a witness in a trial.
 The biblical “Author,” whether it was God or a human being or a group of human beings knew those things as well as we do.

 But the Hebrew Bible brings us an eternal truth, one that science is beginning to tell us through its own process: there is an essential unity behind the diversity of creation.
-Our beautiful diversity combined with profound and sometimes incomprehensible difference is what allows relationship, the kind of relationship that happens when you recognize some part of yourself in the other.
+Our beautiful diversity combined with our unity of being, our commonality, is what allows relationship, the kind of relationship that happens when you recognize some part of yourself in the other.

 Anthropomorphisms are a shorthand way of recognizing commonality in the midst of a vast diversity of being.
 It is the combination of diversity and shared traits that makes a space in which human beings can be in a relationship with God, with nonhuman animals, with the heavens and the earth, with everything that is.
 Even in a profusion of diversity, there is the potential to glimpse ourselves in the other.